fbpx

 Speakers: Connor Spiech, Daniel Cameron, Erin Hannon, Tomas Matthew

-Quenching the groove: Inhibition of left SMA with cTBS reduces the pleasurable urge to move to music
+Quenching the groove: The effects of SMA cTBS on the pleasurable urge to move to music

 Connor Spiech